Bugslogger/react-redux-template/README.md

     <link rel="canonical" href="https://www.plazmacloud.com/" />
   </Helmet>
 ```
-Inside every Page of your applicattion for which you want to change meta tag.
+Inside every Page of your applicattion for which you want to change meta tags dynamically.

 ## Version